top of page

 What about Payment?

 Whilst some courses are paid, there are payment plans (through subscriptions) which users can sign up to, which will help spread the cost of their learning.
+To see these, please either consult the Course guidebook or stay tuned for when this is published on the site.

 Heading 1